wp-plugins/game-schedules/readme.txt

 * Corrected bug so that multiple schedules (shortcodes) can be now displayed on one page.
 * Added a custom header for wordpress.org

+= 2.0 =
+This version includes some significant upgrades and bug fixes:

+* Schedules can now go across multiple years.
+Schedules are now identified only by the ID, instead of ID and year (as in previous versions).
+The year field is now simply a part of the game date.
+* Added internationalization for the user interface only, not the admin pages.
+Provided a default .po file in the /lang directory for any would be translators out there, and a Croatian translation (in the mstw-loc-domain-hr_HR.po file).
+* Added a setting to countdown timer widget and an argument to the countdown timer shortcode that tells the countdown timer to use home games only.
+* Added team links.
+You can specify a URL for each game.
+The schedule table shortcode (not widget) will add a link to the specified URL on the opponent name.
+* Removed the "current time" field in the widget and argument in the shortcode.
+This was used only for testing and is not really needed.
+(There are other ways to test.)
+* Removed Quick Edit link from the editor.
+(It broke things and was unnecessary.)

 == Upgrade Notice ==

 The current version of Game Schedules requires WordPress 3.2.1 or higher.
 It has been tested up to 3.3.1.
 If you use older version of WordPress, good luck!
 If you are using a newer version, please let me know how the plugin works, especially if you encounter problems.

+Upgrading to this version of Game Schedules should not impact any existing schedules.
+(But backup your DB before you upgrade, just in case. :)